fnordoglargh/BoardGameLeague/ABOUT.md

 ### Bug Fixes

 * Filtered list won't be saved to database anymore.
-* Game Family text box will is now enabled and disabled correctly.
+* Game Family text box is now enabled and disabled correctly.